Nourishing the Future of Our Community

 Quality food is essential for children to learn, grow, and play.
 Unfortunately, 1 in 5 Cook County children are at risk of hunger.
 We partner with schools and community organizations all year to ensure that children in our community have the healthy food they need.

-Our Year-Round Children’s Programs
+Our Year-Round Programs for Children & Students

-Healthy Kids Market
+Healthy Student Market

 Rise & Shine Illinois

 This advocacy campaign works to raise awareness for the importance of school breakfast.
 The Food Depository partners with No Kid Hungry Illinois to increase participation in school breakfast while educating policymakers and the public about its crucial role in kids’ health and academic success.
 In 2016, Illinois passed the Breakfast After the Bell bill, which expands access to breakfast in the classroom.
 This approach reduces the barriers that children face to breakfast participation.
 Learn more about school breakfast at the Rise & Shine Illinois site.

 Kids Cafe® is a national initiative of Feeding America administered locally by the Greater Chicago Food Depository.
 Since 1993, the Food Depository’s Kids Cafes have partnered with after-school programs to provide healthy meals for children in a safe, nurturing environment.
 For many, it may be the only wholesome meal they have all day.
 All Kids Cafes provide enrichment programming in addition to healthful, appealing meals.
 Kids Cafe meals are reimbursed by the Child and Adult Care Food Program of the United States Department of Agriculture (USDA).
 The application to host a Kids Cafe program is available online here.

 Children who receive free and reduced-price meals at school often lack access to nutritious food during the summer.
 Summer meal sites and our mobile Lunch Bus program aim to reach these children in convenient neighborhood locations.
 Learn more about summer meal programs for children.